rockettheme/docs/Docs/grav/themes/manticore/demo.md

 Recommended Plugins
 -----

-Here is a list of RocketTheme plugins used to create the demo version of Zenith:
+Here is a list of RocketTheme plugins used to create the demo version of Manticore:

 * [Gantry 5 Theme Framework](http://gantry.org/)

-Many of these plugins are included with the Zenith RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.
+Many of these plugins are included with the Manticore RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.

 Recreating the Front Page
 -----